charlievieth/xtools/gopls/doc/settings.md

 The path prefix can be empty, so an initial `-` excludes everything.

 Examples:

 Exclude node_modules: `-node_modules`

 Include only project_a: `-` (exclude everything), `+project_a`

 Include only project_a, but not node_modules inside it: `-`, `+project_a`, `-project_a/node_modules`

 Default: `[]`.

+#### **memoryMode** *enum*

+**This setting is experimental and may be deleted.**

+memoryMode controls the tradeoff `gopls` makes between memory usage and correctness.

+Values other than `Normal` are untested and may break in surprising ways.

+Must be one of:

+* `"DegradeClosed"`: In DegradeClosed mode, `gopls` will collect less information about packages without open files.
+As a result, features like Find References and Rename will miss results in such packages.

+* `"Normal"`
+Default: `"Normal"`.

 #### **expandWorkspaceToModule** *bool*